Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 *Nothing stands between you and those you hunt.*

 You have the [:spell-lv2: Misty Step] spell always prepared.
-When you cast this spell, you can make one weapon attack or cast [:spell-lv0: True Strike] as part of the same action of casting it.
-You have :d20-adv: Advantage on this attack or cantrip.
+When you cast this spell, you can make one weapon attack or cast [:spell-lv0: True Strike] with as part of the same action of casting [:spell-lv2: Misty Step].
+You have :d20-adv: Advantage on this attack.

 ### Level 17: Will of the Gods